 If you are trying to build muscle and enhance your physical performance, you’ll want to prioritize protein.
 In the above example, you’ll want to decrease carbs to 40–45%, increase protein to 30–35% and shift fat to around 20–25%.

 MACRO MIX FOR LOSING WEIGHT

-If you are trying to lose weight, you’ll need to put yourself in a calorie deficit.
-Reduce your overall target calorie range by 10–15%, depending on the amount of weight you are aiming to lose.
-In this example, you’d drop your target intake to 1,700 or 1,800.
-If you don’t see results after a few weeks, then you may also want to tweak your macronutrient mix.
+If you are working toward a weight loss goal and not seeing results after a few weeks, then you may want to tweak your macronutrient mix.
 Try decreasing carbs to 40–45%, increase protein to 25–35%, and keep fat around 20–25%.

 MACRO MIX FOR HEART HEALTH

 If you are looking to improve heart health, you may want to put special focus on reducing saturated fat and limiting refined carbs.
 The good news is the MyFitnessPal app sets your saturated fat limit at less than 10% of total calories.

 If you exercise less than 30 minutes per day, try a macro breakdown that’s 40% carbohydrates, 30% protein and 30% fat.

 If you exercise an hour or more per day, you’ll likely want more energy from carbs, so try 45% carbohydrates, 30% protein and 25% fat.

 Regardless of your macro mix, it’s important to focus on high-quality calories.
 A good rule of thumb is to prioritize whole foods over processed ones wherever possible.
 For carbs, choose more nutrient-dense whole grains and starchy vegetables over highly processed refined carbohydrates and sugar.
 For fats, choose heart-healthy options like nuts, avocados, fatty fish and olive oil.